 Our Annual General Meeting for the year ended 30 September 2021 will be held in London on 28 January 2022.
-The Notice of AGM is set out on page 51.
-Further detailed instructions on proxy voting are on pages 54 and 55.
 In order to protect the health of our staff and shareholders certain COVID-19 protocols may be in place at the meeting.
-Please see the notes on page 53.
-Whilst COVID infections remain at a high level we ask shareholders consider to carefully if attendance in person is strictly necessary and encourage shareholders to appoint the Chairman as their proxy (online at www.signalshares.com or by requesting and submitting a hard copy Form of Proxy) rather than attend in person.
+Whilst COVID infections remain at a high level we ask shareholders to consider carefully if attendance in person is strictly necessary and encourage shareholders to appoint the Chairman as their proxy (online at www.signalshares.com or by requesting and submitting a hard copy Form of Proxy) rather than attend in person.